RDS vs Aurora vs DynamoDB – Database Selection Guide

 • RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

-• Supported for MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server
+• Supported for MySQL, PostgreSQL, MariaDB, Oracle, SQL Server, and Db2

 • Cross-Region Read Replicas help to improve